flashcordon/big-history/Histoire-système-solaire.md

 - Et comme Mercure est la planète dont l'orbite est la plus proche du Soleil, elle n'est jamais très éloignée de la Terre, et ce même lorsqu'elle est à l'opposé de nous par rapport au Soleil.
 - Le plus intriguant, c'est qu'avec ce raisonnement, Mercure est aussi la planète la plus proche en moyenne...
 De toutes les autre planètes du système solaire !
 La planète la plus proche de Jupiter est donc aussi Mercure.
 Et pareil pour Saturne, Uranus et Neptune !

+## Mercure dans la fiction

+- Fictional works about Mercury can thus be divided into two groups; those, mostly written before 1965, featuring the "Old" Mercury with its light and dark sides, and those that reflect more recent scientific knowledge of the planet.
+- Until the late nineteenth century it was believed to rotate on its axis every 24 hours or so, but this opinion was displaced by that of Giovanni Schiaparelli (1835-1910) and Percival Lowell, who contended that it kept the same face permanently towards the Sun.
+Twentieth-century sf writers thus pictured it as having an extremely hot "dayside", a cold "nightside" and a narrow "twilight zone".
+This image persisted until the 1960s, when it was discovered that Mercury rotates on its axis rapidly enough to have a day somewhat shorter than its year.
+- The earliest visit to Mercury was probably that of Athanasius Kircher in his Itinerarium Exstaticum (1656)
+- The earliest novel in which Mercury came into principal focus was Relation du Monde de Mercure (1750; trans Brian Stableford as The World of Mercury 2015) by Le Chevalier de Béthune
+- Genre SF rarely employed Mercury as a milieu for exotic adventure, preferring Mars and Venus
+- Attempts to use Mercury in more thoughtful stories with some fidelity to astronomical knowledge were likewise infrequent in the pre-World War Two pulps, the first significant examples being Clifford D Simak's "Masquerade" (March 1941 Astounding)
+- After World War Two, however, things picked up a little.
+Alan E Nourse's memorable "Brightside Crossing" (January 1956 Galaxy) represents a journey across the dayside of the planet as an adventurous feat akin to the then-recent conquest of Everest.
+The nightside of Mercury features ironically in Larry Niven's "The Coldest Place" (December 1964 If), unfortunately based on the then scientific belief that Mercury always keeps the same face towards the Sun.
+It emerged in 1965 that the planet has a 3:2 spin-orbit resonance, rotating three times for each two orbits around the Sun: there is no permanent nightside.
+-  Recurring themes include the dangers of being exposed to solar radiation and the possibility of escaping excessive radiation by staying within the planet's slow-moving terminator (the boundary between day and night).

 ## Illustrations Mercure

 - [Illumination du pôle Nord de Mercure à partir des données topographiques](https://www.youtube.com/watch?v=pT9YJAe5xsc) - MESSENGER Mission